akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

 - after user clicks on the 'New map' button, he enters the map editing screen.
 This is ideantical for also editing the map (after clicking on the 'edit' icon) only the page titles differ
 - Page titple - 'New map'
 - 'Back to maps' link (same design as in the Assignments sub-tab) - brings the user back to the list of maps.
 - 'Save' button - becomes active only once the user makes a change in the map name.
 Saves the new map and shows it on the top of the list of maps.
-- 'Cancel button' - this button is originally not in the mockups, however - if we look at the mockups of Worflow and Webforms (which hold the newset design changes) there is also a 'Cancel' button besides the 'save' and 'back' buttons.
+- 'Cancel button' - this button is originally not in the mockups.
+Needs design review.
+If we look at the mockups of Worflow and Webforms (which hold the newset design changes) there is also a 'Cancel' button besides the 'save' and 'back' buttons.
 The location of all 3 action buttons needs review, so they are placed all in the same location if possible and suitable - in order to start introducing more consistency in the dashabord with these new changes.
 - Map name text field - holds in the name of the new map.
 When empty, in grey - 'Map name'.
 If user clicks into the text field, this sentence disappears and the user can start typing directly
 - Map description text field - same behaviour as map title, When empty, in grey - 'Map description (optional)'
 - 'Map settings icon' - opens and closes the 'Map settings' menu